JonasRosendo/easy-website/README.md

 # http://jonasrosendo.github.io/easy-website
-A test website for praticing HTML 5 and CSS3
+A test website for practicing HTML 5 and CSS3